-- Determine expenses to maximize profits: Selling products at high profits hinges upon a keen understanding of all the costs involved.
+Selling products at high profits hinges upon a keen understanding of all the costs involved.
 These include Amazon FBA fees, shipping costs, purchase price, and opportunity cost, among others.
 Software apps help users calculate and manage costs to ensure a profit on every sale.

-- Gain an edge over the competition: As mentioned previously, online arbitrage is relatively new and features low barriers to entry, which results in high competition.
+As mentioned previously, online arbitrage is relatively new and features low barriers to entry, which results in high competition.
 Online sellers know the key to success is to be the first to feature products and cash in on early arrivals.
 Online arbitrage software, along with dropshipping automation and product hunting tools, provides users with such advantages and the ability to build early momentum.

 Examples of the Best Online Arbitrage Software Available in the Market

 The following are a few of the best/most comprehensive software in the market.